rax-register/rax-register.github.io/_posts/2020-07-10-htb-grandpa.md

 =======================================================

-Grandpa represents an older Windows target
+Grandpa represents an older Windows target in the easy category on Hack the Box.
+It's age and vulnerable software offer several paths to system privileges.

 <p>&nbsp;</p>
 =======================================================